ashwinkumar12345/ethereum-app1/README.md

 <a name="contractdeployment"></a>
 > ## Contract Deployment

-- Create a custom node project from scratch
-- You can use this project for contract creation, local testing, and deployment to the Rinkeby network
+Create a custom node project from scratch.
+You can use this project for contract creation, local testing, and deployment to the Rinkeby network.

 <a name="boilerplate"></a>
 > ## Boilerplate Design Goals

-- Need to write Solidity code in a Javascript project - Setup a Solidity compiler to output the ABI
+Need to write Solidity code in a Javascript project: set up a Solidity compiler to output the ABI.
-- Need to rapidly test contracts in an automated way - Setup Mocha test runner
+Need to rapidly test contracts in an automated way: set up Mocha test runner.
-- Need to deploy the contract to a public N/W (Rinkeby) - Setup a deploy script to compile the contract and take the compiled bytecode and deploy it to the Rinkeby N/W
+Need to deploy the contract to a public network (Rinkeby): set up a deploy script to compile the contract and take the compiled bytecode and deploy it to the Rinkeby network.

 <a name="createanewproject"></a>
 > ## Create a new project